Find Affordable College Courses

 Read full report on Natural Resources Conservation at Emory University

-University of North Georgia ranked #6 on this year’s Best Natural Resources Conservation Schools in the Southeast Region list.
-UNG is a fairly large public school located in the distant town of Dahlonega.
+University of North Georgia came in at #6 in this year’s edition of the Best Natural Resources Conservation Schools in the Southeast Region ranking.
+UNG is a large public school located in the distant town of Dahlonega.

 While working on their degree, conservation majors at UNG accumulate an average of around $18,500 in student debt.